 If the additional evidence meets these criteria, the AC will evaluate the entire record, including the additional evidence.
 The AC will grant the request for review if it finds the ALJ's action, findings, or conclusion is contrary to the weight of the evidence currently of record.
 See 20 CFR 404.970(b) and 416.1470(b).

 Prior to analyzing the record and preparing a recommended action for the AC, the analyst must determine whether the evidence is new and material, and relates to the period on or before the date of the ALJ decision.
 See HALLEX I-3-3-6.

 If the analyst finds that any one of the three criteria is not present, the analyst does not consider the evidence when evaluating the record.
 If the review of the record, absent the additional evidence, suggests a denial of the request for review is appropriate, the analyst will follow the instructions in section A, as applicable.

 However, if the analyst finds that all three criteria are present, the analyst will consider the evidence with the entire record.
 See HALLEX I-3-3-6.
-If a full review of the record, including the additional evidence, suggests a denial of the request for review is appropriate, the analyst follows the instructions in section B.
+If the full review of the record, including the additional evidence, suggests a denial of the request for review is appropriate, the analyst will follow the instructions in section B.

 If the evidence is not new, material, or related to the period at issue, (see HALLEX I-3-3-6), the analyst will prepare a denial notice and, as applicable, will:

 Fully address the evidence in the Appeals Review Processing System (ARPS) analysis.

 Explain in the analysis if the evidence is not material or does not relate to the period at issue.

 Not exhibit the evidence.